AST1 Powell River

 Avalanche Skills Training 1 is an introductory avalanche course designed for individuals with little to no avalanche related experience.
 However, to comfortably participate we ask that you:

-• Have moderate fitness (able to hike for 4-5 hours/day)
+• Have moderate fitness (able to snowshoe or ski tour for 4-5 hours/day)

 • Have a basic understanding of your gear, and any limitations (consider practicing with your transceiver beforehand if possible)